LightNetDev/example-template/README.md

 # 🛹 Example Template

-A beginner-friendly LightNet starter for developers, using a fictional skateboard ministry as a demo site.
+A beginner-friendly LightNet starter for developers, using a fictional skateboard ministry as a demonstration site.
 Learn how LightNet works, explore best practices, and build your own media library from this example.

 🔗 **Live Preview**: [https://example-template.pages.dev](https://example-template.pages.dev)